yuecideng/PrimitivesFittingLib/README.md

     export PYTHONPATH="$PYTHONPATH:</path/to/installation>/PrimitivesFittingLib/lib/python"
     export LD_LIBRARY_PATH="$LD_LIBRARY_PATH:</path/to/installation>/PrimitivesFittingLib/lib"
     ```
+### How to use
+The example python scripts can be found in `examples/python`.
+You can run it after you install the library successfully.

+###

 ## TODO
-1. Improve and implement cylinder fitting
-2. Add c++&python example
+1. Add c++n example
-3. Add brief description of algorithm pipeline
+2. Add brief description of algorithm pipeline